 In the above example, I accounted for these things with an emergency fund envelope.
 Some envelopes like this one, might be something you contribute to (without ever touching) for months or even years on end, and that’s okay.
-Having multiple savings accounts to cover your various needs is always a good idea, and being able to actively work towards building your savings is one of the reasons this style of budgeting makes so much sense.
+Having multiple savings accounts to cover your various needs is always a good idea, and actively working towards building your savings is one of the reasons this style of budgeting makes so much sense.

 Who is this budgeting strategy best for?

 Someone who wants to change their spending habits

 If you’re looking to kick a bad spending habit, then this budgeting method might work wonders for you.
 Since the envelope system forces you to assign spending limits in advance, you won’t be able to go on a shopping spree and splurge half your paycheck on any one thing.